Nisfernos/AP_FA2/warehouse/README.md

     - warehouse.cpp Warehouse class implementation file
 - folder test
     - folder include
-        - catch.hpp: Makes the code testWarehouse.cpp work?
+        - catch.hpp Makes the code testWarehouse.cpp work?
-    - test.cpp: Link between catch.hpp and testWarehouse.cpp?
+    - test.cpp Link between catch.hpp and testWarehouse.cpp?
-    - testWarehouse.cpp: Testing edge cases of the program
+    - testWarehouse.cpp Testing edge cases of the program
-- main.cpp: Shows that the program is working
+- main.cpp Shows that the program is working
-- Makefile: The makefile for building and running the main.cpp and test.cpp
+- Makefile The makefile for building and running the main.cpp and test.cpp
-- README.md: Instructions and documentation of the project
+- README.md Instructions and documentation of the project